ahdinosaur/cv.mikey.nz/README.md

 Hi, I'm Mikey! 👋

-I'm a senior developer, technical coach, artist, facilitator, and community organizer.
+I'm a senior developer, technical coach, community organizer, facilitator, and artist.

 I host group spaces to empower others, not only in a technical or strategic sense, but also a cultural or caring sense.
 I prioritize the well-being of my community (and myself), which feeds into the strength of my projects.